JP/

 What is Open @Data Spaces @(ODS)?

-ODS is an open and scalable foundation for distributed data management across enterprises and industries, built on organizational and national diversity by design.
+Open Data Spaces (ODS) is an open and scalable foundation for distributed data management across enterprises and industries, built on organizational and national diversity by design.

 feature 01